 This past year we’ve had quite a bit of trouble due to too much seaweed.
 That being said, big fish – especially mahi mahi hang out under the seaweed.
 The trick is to drag your line near the seaweed and not through it.

-2. Wet the aft deck, or wherever you’re pulling the fish onto, with salt water.
+2. Wet the aft deck, or wherever you’re pulling the fish onto, with saltwater.

-If it’s wet to begin with, it’s easier to wash off any blood and scales.
+If it’s wet, to begin with, it’s easier to wash off any blood and scales.

 3. Designate one cutting board for fish filleting only.

 No matter how hard you work at washing it, it will still smell like fish.
 We keep ours outside as it would stink up our galley.
 Furthermore, get a board that has a hole in it so you can tie a rope to it long enough to throw it overboard and pull it back out again.
 This is helpful when cleaning the board.
-You can also use the line to keep it tied to a space at the back of the boat.
+You can also use the line to keep it tied to space at the back of the boat.

 4. Stash aside until you’re done sailing.

-If you’re fridge is large enough or if you have a cooler with ice, place the whole fish in a bag (we use Frabreeze bags as they smell nice preventing the fish to smell up the fridge).
+If your fridge is large enough or if you have a cooler with ice, place the whole fish in a bag (we use Frabreeze bags as they smell nice preventing the fish to smell up the fridge).
 It’s much easier to fillet a fish when the boat is stationary.